Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Empirical results

 \subsection{Expanding window cross-validation}

-In this subsection, we perform a cross-validation exercise using an expanding window approach across four models, including the original Lee--Carter model (referred to as ``baseline LC''), the DLNM--LC model, the original Li--Lee model (referred to as ``baseline LL''), and the DLNM--LL model.
+In this subsection, we perform a cross-validation exercise using an expanding window approach across six models, including the original Lee--Carter model (referred to as ``LC''), the original Li--Lee model (referred to as ``LL''), the DLNM--LC model, the DLNM--LL model, the DLNM model by \cite{madaniyazi2024seasonality} which separately models the non-temperature-driven long-term trend and temperature-driven seasonality\footnote{Please refer to online supplementary material Section G.1 for details.}, and the two-stage DLNM approach by \cite{GUIBERT2025}\footnote{Please refer to online supplementary material Section G.2 for details.}.
 We divide the mortality data from 2015 to 2019 into training sets and test sets for expanding window cross-validation.
-We set up a 10-fold expanding window with an initial training size of 102 weeks, an expansion step of 8 weeks, and a forecasting horizon of 78 weeks.\footnote{Note that the stochastic components of the models are predicted using a time series approach, while the UTCI data is considered given and the actual observed data during the validation period is used. }
+We set up a 10-fold expanding window with an initial training size of 102 weeks, an expansion step of 8 weeks, and a forecasting horizon of 78 weeks.\footnote{Note that the stochastic components of the models are predicted using a time series approach, while the UTCI data is considered given and the actual observed data during the validation period is used.} With an initial training window of 102 weeks, we fit the mortality model on the training set and generate forecasts for the subsequent 78 weeks.
+The forecast accuracy is then evaluated by comparing the forecasts with the observed mortality over this 78-week test window.
+We then expand the training window by adding the next 8 weeks and repeat the same procedure.
+This process is repeated 10 times, yielding 10 expanding-window splits.

-To evaluate forecasting performance, the Mean Absolute Error (MAE) for the 78-week-ahead forecasts for region $i$ and age group $x$ is defined as follows:

-Table \ref{forecast_mae_10_8_78} reports MAE values (scaled by a factor of 100) from our cross-validation exercise.
-The results demonstrate that the proposed DLNM--LC and DLNM--LL models achieve superior forecasting accuracy in nearly all cases across age groups and regions, compared to their baseline stochastic models.
-Notably, the most significant improvements are observed in older age groups 75--84 and 85+, where mortality rates are more sensitive to climate effects.
-Overall, both proposed models outperform their baseline counterparts across the three regions.
-Between DLNM--LC and DLNM--LL, we argue that DLNM--LL has slightly stronger performance: it is the best model for Lisbon and it performs well in older age groups for Athens and Rome.
-These results confirm the importance of incorporating climate effects into stochastic mortality models to achieve more accurate mortality projections.